 Want That Job But Didn’t Hear Back?

-The vast majority (75 percent) of workers who applied to jobs using various resources in the last year said they never heard back from the employer, according to a nationwide CareerBuilder survey.
+The vast majority (75 percent) of workers who applied to jobs using various resources in the last year said they didn’t hear back from the employer, according to a nationwide CareerBuilder survey.

 While this speaks to the challenges of finding employment in a highly competitive market, it also brings to light negative implications for today’s employers.
 The survey shows candidates who have had a bad experience when applying for a position are less likely to seek employment at that company again and are more likely to discourage friends and family from applying or purchasing products from that company.